strayMat/causal-ml-course/slides/event_studies.typ

   #pause
   == Interpolation enforces regularization, thus limits overfitting

-  Same kind of regularization than L1 norm in Lasso: forces some coefficient to be zero.
+  Same kind of regularization than L1 norm in Lasso: avoid extreme coefficients.

   // (both are #link("https://en.wikipedia.org/wiki/Convex_optimization", [_optimization with constraints on a simplex_])).
 ]